 Don’t tell a long story

 Explaining your redundancy is an exception to the general rule that interview answers should give detailed examples that ‘tell a story’.
 Keep your responses succinct.
-“Don’t make it long winded – this might engender further and unnecessary questions on the same subject,” warns Maniyadeth Narayanan, a consultant at career advisory firm Lee Hecht Harrison in Singapore.
+“Don’t make it long winded – this might engender further and unnecessary questions on the same subject,” says Singapore-based executive coach Maniyadeth Narayanan.

 Don’t personalise your answer